mircealungu/Pomodoro-Box/README.md

     Motto #1: "All your pomodoros are belong to box" Motto #2: "I know what I did last summer"

-The five killer features of PomodoroBox are:
+The five killer features of PomodoroBox are four:
 - It logs pomodoros from all your *Mac*, *Linux*, and *Android* devices
 - It lets you *query and visualize* your past pomodoros
 - It stores your pomodoros in a *plain text file in your Dropbox*.
 No proprietary format.
 All your pomodoros are belong to you.